evanj/rulesgotest/README.md

 This is an example project that uses rules_go and uses hermetic_cc_toolchain for cross-compilation.
 This is currently beiing used to test a Go 1.21 related bug.

+`cgoexample_asm`: Demonstrates a bug in `rules_go`, where it uses Go's assembler instead of the C compiler for CGO_ENABLED=1 targets.
+I think it is this bug: https://github.com/bazelbuild/rules_go/issues/3411

 ## Works